I endorse classical theism with neo-scholastic Aristotelian-Thomist metaphysics (incl. essentialism and hylemorphism).

 If you answered any of these questions with yes, than you are highly irrational if you still embrace atheism and materialism, because these world views are totally incompatible with the fundamental beliefs you just confirmed.

-To sum up: There are no reasonable alternatives to theism, and therefore as rational human you should believe in God.
-An unbiased historical evaluation of the New Testament documents should convince you about the truth of the Christian faith.
+To sum up: There are no reasonable alternatives to theism, and therefore as rational human one should believe in God.
+An unbiased historical evaluation of the New Testament documents strongly supports the truth of the Christian faith.